 Even after a person recovers from cancer, he or she often doesn’t seem happy or partying.
 This may be because a person has been through a lot.
 The person may still be used to not attending the medical facility anymore.
 Research has found that cancer survivors are more often affected by anxiety and depression than those without a history of cancer.

 Ways to deal with mental health issues

 Get medical support: You should consult a doctor to get a clear picture of your mental health.
 A lot of issues can be solved with the help of medicines.
 For treating depression, you can have antidepressants.
 The same goes for distress and anxiety as well.

-Exercise regularly: Doing exercise daily can surely help you with both physical and mental health benefits.
-Practicing yoga, aerobics and meditation can surely help you deal with anxiety and panic attacks.
+Exercise regularly: Doing exercise daily can help you with physical and mental health benefits.
+Practising yoga, aerobics and meditation can help you deal with anxiety and panic attacks.